By veronique | June 2, 2015

 TAGGED AS Acrylic, Chairs, Contemporary Chinese Furniture, Design, Furniture art, Pearl Lam Galleries, Shao Fan

 Shao Fan whose paintings I featured a couple of weeks ago is back on Neon Cactus.
 His work is beautiful and inventive.
-For his incrediblel design pieces he takes traditional Chinese furniture and essentially re-designs it in modern context.
+His designs take traditional Chinese furniture and essentially re-design and re-interprets it in modern context.
 His work deconstructs the boundaries between fine art and design, combining classical Ming wood carving techniques with contemporary design and materials to achieve a harmony symbolic of Chinese cultural evolution.

 ‘Shao Fan was one of a very few artists who did not pay much attention to this post-1989 mood,‘ Dr Zhang Hongxing says (senior curator at the V&A and organiser of the China Design Now show).
 ‘He was occupied by a sense of the emergence of great contradictions – old and new, local and global – in a society that was beginning to shift to a free market and a global economy.
 In his furniture art, the blending of craft and art expresses his anxiety about multiple influences at that time.’